Looking for ways to use Google Analytics for SEO? Want to boost your site’s ranking in search results to get more visitors and pageviews?

 Using power words in your headlines is a great way to improve CTR.
 Power words spark an emotional response and convince your readers to click on your link.

 Check out this list of 700+ power words proven to increase your website’s conversions.

 Another way of ensuring that you use power words in your titles is by using the ExactMetrics headline analyzer tool.
-This built-in tool gives you instant feedback on your title and makes it easy to test different options to see what has the highest chance of converting.
+This free, built-in tool gives you instant feedback on your title and makes it easy to test different options to see which one has the highest chance of converting.

 How to Optimize Meta Descriptions for SEO